samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

   1. Start by storing state on local component instances
   2. Once a piece of application state is needed by more than one component, move that state up to the LCA
-  3. Once there are many components acting as middlemen, or it feels wrong for a particular component to own some state, pull that state out of the UI hierarchy and into a data container (an Ember Service, a Flux store, etc.)
+  3. Once there are many components acting as middlemen, or it feels wrong for any particular component to own some state, pull that state out of the UI hierarchy and into a data container (an Ember Service, a Flux store, etc.)

 While our example above might seem simple enough, this pattern goes a long way in keeping your application's architecture consistent and easy to reason about.